antifloat/antifloat/README.md

-Im antifloat or the CEO of quarterbyte.
-I think that github is a great place!
+Hello I am antifloat.
+I am the creator of quarterbit(was quarterbyte until it was taken) I am glad to be on GitHub!